Trivernis/minecraft-regions-tool/README.md

 SUBCOMMANDS:
-    count    Return the total number of chunks in the world help     Prints this message or the help of the given subcommand(s)
+    count    Return the total number of chunks in the world help     Prints this message or the help of the given subcommand(s) scan     Scan for errors in the region files and optionally fix them
 ```